ycm-core/YouCompleteMe/README.md

 using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

-Install CMake: `sudo pkg install cmake`
-For this install, we use python 3. `pip` must also be installed: For example :
-`sudo pkg install py36-pip`

 Compiling YCM **with** semantic support for C-family languages: